-When you want to dramatically change the look of your kitchen cabinets, cabinet refacing is the ideal way to do so.
+When you want to dramatically change the look of your kitchen or bathroom cabinets, cabinet refacing is the ideal way to do so.
 You’ll be replacing the cabinet skins.
 The cabinet doors and drawers will have a new veneer placed over the existing surfaces (called the body of the cabinet).
 Here’s how the process works.

 After deciding on the finishes and details, the first step is to remove the cabinet doors from the existing body.
 The drawers are removed as well.
 The drawer fronts are then removed.
 The rest of the drawer remains in one piece.

 All existing surfaces are cleaned as needed.
 Keep in mind that if there are some areas of the body that are broken, repairs may be necessary.
 However; the cabinet refacing process works for most needs, even if there is some damage present.

 Then, a professional will apply a natural wood veneer or another product (the type of veneer you’ve selected before the process got started).
 These front portions are done with exacting detail to ensure they create the beautiful look you desire.
 Most often, a natural wood veneer is used, but RTF is another common option for cabinet refacing veneers.
 The cabinet sides are then skinned as well with the veneers.
 Excellent attention is paid to get these areas to look beautiful.